Category Archives: Media

 I found the backstory on Jennifer’s inspiration in writing this song at the Franciscan Sisters of Christian Charity website.

-Creative Commons License photo credit: Lawrence OP
+photo credit: Lawrence OP

 The Red Balloon

 I remember seeing this 1956 film back in elementary school.
-I don’t remember which classes, but I remember it was on a film projector, one of those old spooled and threaded machines that would clack-clack-clack when it was over and the tape ran out.
+I don’t remember which class, but I remember it was on a film projector, one of those old spooled and threaded machines that would clack-clack-clack when it was over and the tape ran out.

 When I found it streaming on Neflix over Christmas break, I had to show it to Lucas and Atticus.
-They both were captivated by it for the whole time — quite a feat for a movie with virtually no dialogue.
+They both were captivated by it for the whole time โ quite a feat for a movie with virtually no dialogue.

 They could sense that the little boy was lonely, that he needed a friend, and that the red balloon somehow knew this. <3